AdobeDocs/campaign-classic.en/help/campaign-opt/using/pressure-rules.md

    ![](assets/campaign_opt_pressure_example_1.png)

    Deliveries sent up to 7 days before the delivery date and scheduled up to 7 days after the delivery date will be taken into account in the calculation.
 For more on this, refer to [Set the period](#setting-the-period).

-   >[!AVAILABILITY]
-   >Scheduled deliveries cannot be taken into account in Campaign v8.
-   >

 1. In the **[!UICONTROL Typologies]** tab, link the rule to a campaign typology.
 1. Save your changes.